gestaacinc/caseStudySQ/README.md

 ## For Students

-These questions are designed to feel more personal and conversational, encouraging students to share their experiences openly.

 ### Quantitative Questions

 1. **On a scale of 1 to 5, how much do you feel that hands-on experiences like internships or projects have helped you gain the skills you need for your future career?**